Edible marijuana basics

 - Different intoxicating effects: Marijuana that is eaten and enters the digestive system is processed differently than marijuana that is smoked and enters the lungs.
 Compared to marijuana that is smoked, initial effects of orally consumed marijuana may be delayed, intoxicating effects may occur over a much longer time period, and the effects of the intoxication may be different.

 - Different purchase limits: While recreational marijuana that is meant to be smoked is sold by weight, edible products are sold by the amount of THC in the product.
-In both Washington and Colorado, consumers can purchase edible products in packages or servings that include no more than a total of 100 milligrams of active THC.
+Depending the state, edible products may be served in packages or servings that include no more than a specific amount of active THC.

 Biggest hazard of edible marijuana

-The early experiences of legal recreational marijuana in Colorado suggest that perhaps the biggest hazard is the delayed effects and how that may affect consumption.
+The early experiences of legal recreational marijuana in the state of Colorado suggest that perhaps the biggest hazard is the delayed effects and how that may affect consumption.
 In a July 1, 2014 article from Al Jazeera, Sheriff Bill Masters of San Miguel County in Colorado said the following:

 "People don't understand how to use [infused marijuana products].
 They eat a cookie and nothing happens ... so they eat another cookie, and pretty soon they've taken 10 times the dose level recommended and they're paranoid and think they're going to die.
 Those kinds of people are impacting the emergency medical services to a higher degree."